Steps to Joining

 This is a mixed property with four rental apartments and four in the process of being converted to condominiums.
 The conversion will be complete by the spring of 2018.

-Two units will be available for move-in and pre-purchase this summer or fall: a small one bedroom and a large two bedroom with an office.
+Three condominiums will be available for move-in and pre-purchase this winter: a small one bedroom, a small two bedroom and a large two bedroom with an office or plus-room.
 They are in the process of being converted to condominiums.
 To purchase a unit, a household must make a 15% down payment (it’s possible this might be adjusted to 10%, but that isn’t certain).
 This gives them the right to move into the unit immediately, and to complete the purchase when the condominium conversion is done, at the price that was fixed when they made their down payment.

-The prices are $245,000 and $360,000 respectively, with monthly association fees of $410 and $605.
+The prices are $245,000, 310,000 and $370,000, with monthly association fees from $410 to $605.
 Association fees are high because they will cover complete renovation of the plumbing and electrical, in addition to maintaining the exterior of the building, adding insulation, new windows as needed, and remodeling the common house.
 They may go down in a couple of years, once there is plenty of money in reserves.
 The community will make a budget every year, and set the association fees for the coming year.

 See the Available Homes page for floorplans and a few pictures.